 - good oral hygiene- brushing teeth and flossing and rinsing

 - stay up to date with (all necessary(MMR for children,tetinus,influenza,etc)) vaccinations for other illnesses and wellness checks including for children.
 Also keep up to date with checkups and (all necessary) vaccinations for pets and animals

-Update: all over 16 in USA are eligible for vaccine
+Update: all 12 and older in USA are eligible for vaccine

 MN vaccine fonder